jillesvangurp/kt-search-kts/README.md

 Simple helper library for [kt-search](https://github.com/jillesvangurp/kt-search) that enables scripting with Kotlin Scripts (kts)

+## Pre-requisites

+You need kotlin 1.7 installed on your system.
+It's available from most linux package managers, the snap store, home brew (mac), etc. It of course needs a jvm as well.

 ## Adding kt-search-kts to your script

-First, add the dependency and the maven repositories:
+First, add the dependency and the maven repositories in your script (make sure it has the `.main.kts` ending):

 ```kotlin
 @file:Repository("https://jitpack.io")